 What Will The #Judge Ask At My #ALJ #Hearing?

-In order to be prepared for your ALJ Hearing, you need to think about the answers to some basic questions before you arrive.
+In order to be prepared for your ALJ hearing, you need to think about the answers to some basic questions before you arrive.
 The hearing is being held to determine not only if you have a disability, but more importantly, to find out how your disability would prevent you from performing a job.
 The ALJ cannot figure out how severe your physical or mental impairments are unless you tell him or her.
-So, be ready to tell the Judge how long you are able to do things and how your impairment stop you from doing every day activities.
+So, be ready to tell the Judge how long you are able to do things and how your impairment stops you from doing everyday activities.

 Chances are good that you will be asked basic questions, like your name, age, marital status, and if you have any children under the age of 18.
 You will also be asked to describe your mental and physical impairments.
 For example, if you have a back impairment, you will need to be able to describe in words where you back hurts and how it feels.
 You will not be able to stand up and show the Judge where it hurts.
 The Judge is not a doctor and is not qualified to perform a physical examination.